SAP-archive/teched2020-IIS361/exercises/ex5/README.md

 already configured for you in the **metadata.xml** file: the **NetAmount** and **Currency** properties are tied together using the `sap:unit` and
 `sap:semantics` annotations.

-Exercise 5.3 Adding Field Group Sections to the Object Page
+Bonus Exercise 2.3 Adding Field Group Sections to the Object Page
 -----------------------------------------------------------

 In this exercise, you will define two sections in the ObjectPage